 A. History and Purpose of Thurston County’s Urban Growth Areas

-In 1983, Thurston County, along with the cities of Olympia, Lacey and Tumwater, blazed the trail for growth management in Washington State by signing an inter-local government agreement called the “Urban Growth Management Agreement.”
+In 1983, Thurston County, along with the cities of Olympia, Lacey, and Tumwater, blazed the trail for growth management in Washington State by signing an inter-local government agreement called the “Urban Growth Management Agreement.”
 That early agreement included an Urban Growth Management Boundary around the three cities to serve as a limit for the cities’ expansion for 20 years.

 The purposes of the county’s original growth areas remain relevant today:

-To provide for higher intensity development around the county’s incorporated cities and towns and unincorporated community centers in order to concentrate development in areas where minimal impact to the environment, natural resources and rural atmosphere will occur.
+To provide for higher intensity development around the county’s incorporated cities and towns and unincorporated community centers in order to concentrate development in areas where minimal impact to the environment, natural resources, and rural atmosphere will occur.

-To minimize public costs and conserve energy by using services and facilities efficiently through concentration of development and integration of jobs, shopping, services and housing.
+To minimize public costs and conserve energy by using services and facilities efficiently through concentration of development and integration of jobs, shopping, services, and housing.

 To phase urban growth and infill with the provision of urban public services and facilities.